-- What Are The Advantages Of Converting Term Life Insurance To A Whole Life Insurance Policy?
+- When Can I Convert My Term Life Insurance Policy to a Whole Life Insurance Policy?

 - Next Steps

 Can I Switch My Term Life Insurance to Whole Life?

 The short answer is yes; you can switch your term life insurance to whole life insurance.
 However, the ability to make this switch often depends on the specifics of your current term life insurance policy.
 Some term life insurance policies include a conversion feature, a rider that allows policyholders to change their term life policy into a whole life policy.